growdigital/indiego/content/about.md

 ---
-title: "About"
+title: About
-description: "Indiego is a Hugo starter kit built by frontend developer Jake Rayson, using @GoHugoIO, @npmjs, @gulpjs and @netlify"
+description: Indiego is a Hugo starter kit built by frontend developer Jake Rayson, using @GoHugoIO, @npmjs, @gulpjs and @netlify
-menu: "main"
+menu: main
 date: 2018-02-09T19:21:11Z
 image:
 imageAlt: